#

 PATH

 You may want to benchmark haplotag data on different kinds of genomic variants.
 To do that, you'll need known variants (like those created by simulate {snpindel,...} ) and linked-read sequences.
 This module will create (diploid) linked-read sequences from two genome haplotypes.
-To accomplish this, Harpy uses a modified version of LRSIM, and converts the LRSIM 10X-style output into Haplotag-style reads.
+To accomplish this, Harpy uses a modified version of LRSIM, and demultiplexes the resulting linked-reads into Haplotag-formatted reads.
 To simulate linked reads, use:

 harpy simulate linkedreads OPTIONS...
 HAP1_GENOME HAP2_GENOME